-Inflammation of conjunctiva (Transparent membrane covering white part of eye) is called Conjunctivitis.
-It is a condition where eye turns red.
+Inflammation of conjunctiva (Transparent membrane covering white part of the eye) is called Conjunctivitis.
+It is a condition where the eye turns red.
 Allergic conjunctivitis is caused due to allergy.
-The agents which cause allergy is known as allergens.
+The agents which cause allergies are known as allergens.
 Every individual is allergic to one or other substance in the environment.
 The most common allergens are dried grass, pollen grains etc. List of allergens are endless and individual specific.
 When an individual who is prone for allergy; get exposed to allergens, it causes release of some chemicals in tissue e.g. Histamines by allergy mediating cells like Mast cells.
-It causes itching, redness, watering from eyes.
+It causes itching, redness, and watering from eyes.
 Allergic conjunctivitis is not contagious unlike the traditional red eye or infective conjunctivitis.

-Avoidance of allergens is the IDEAL treatment but its easier to say than done as it will severely hamper life style and quality of life.
+Avoidance of allergens is the IDEAL treatment but it’s easier to say than done as it will severely hamper lifestyle and quality of life.
 How long the allergic conjunctivitis lasts depend on the type, severity and the treatment taken along with the compliance for the treatment.

 Medicines in the form of eye drops like mast cell stabilizers (Olopatadine, Sodium Cromoglycate), antihistamines (Ketotifen, Bepotastine), NSAID ( ketorolac), Steroids (loteprednol, FML, Difluprednate, Prednisolone etc), immune modulators (Cyclosporine, Tacrolimus eye ointment), are useful in treating allergic conjunctivitis.

-Using sunglasses while going out, cold compression can alleviate allergic symptoms and serve as useful home remedy for eye itching.
+Using sunglasses while going out, cold compression can alleviate allergic symptoms and serve as a useful home remedy for eye itching.